hithereiamaliff/malaysiantourguide-commentarypractice/On-Coach Commentary/penang-coach-tour-guide.md

   * Goddess of Mercy Temple (Buddhism/Taoism)
 - Symbolizes peaceful coexistence of different faiths
 - UNESCO recognized this street as an outstanding example of cultural harmony
-- **Nasi Kandar Beratur**
-  - Famous local eatery known for its queues
-  - Serves traditional Nasi Kandar (rice with curry)
-  - Popular with locals and tourists alike

 #### POIs on Street of Harmony:
 - **Goddess of Mercy (Guanyin) Temple**